DLorenzoLaguno17/PercularityEngine/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-Name: Bug report template
+name: Bug report template
-About: Create a report to help us improve our game engine
+about: Create a report to help us improve our game engine

 ---

 ## Describe the bug
 A clear and concise description of what the bug is.

-**Expected behavior**
+### Expected behavior
 Write a brief and clear description of what you expected to happen.

-**Steps to reproduce the bug**
+### Steps to reproduce the bug
 1.
 2.
 3.